 Cooperative education is an exciting new way to earn a Lakeland degree, earn valuable professional experience and control the cost of college.
-Lakeland is the only school in the Midwest offering cooperative education.
+Lakeland is the only school in the Midwest fully offering cooperative education.

 Consider the benefits of being a Lakeland co-op student: